loro-dev/loro-inspector/README.md

 ## Usage

-1. Either:
+1. Import a Loro document using one of these methods:
-   - Drag and drop a Loro document file onto the dropzone
+   - **File Upload**: Drag and drop a Loro document file onto the dropzone
+   - **Text Import**: Switch to "Text Import" tab and paste:
+     - Base64 encoded Loro updates/snapshots
+     - JSON updates from `doc.exportJsonUpdates(...)`
-   - Click "Try Example Document" to load the included sample
+   - **Example**: Click "Try Example Document" to load the included sample

 2. Use the tabs to switch between different views:
    - **State**: View the current document state